 It might seem like the last place anyone would choose to be.
 But for those like Michelle Charles, GSS ’15, with a background in palliative care, it’s exactly where she wants to be.
-Charles graduated from the Palliative Care Fellowship Program at the Graduate School of Social Service (GSS), one of a handful of programs of its kind nationwide.
-Today she is an oncology social worker at Sloan Kettering.
+Charles graduated from the Palliative Care Fellowship program at Fordham’s Graduate School of Social Service (GSS), one of a handful of programs of its kind nationwide.
+Today she is an oncology social worker at Memorial Sloan Kettering.

 Charles’ upbeat demeanor belies the gravity of her role.
 Like so many in palliative care, a personal experience inspired her to get into the field; her grandfather died at home when she was applying to graduate schools.

 “We dropped everything and we moved into his house, me and my parents, my sister.
 He was on hospice care and we were all there to take care of him,” she said.
 “That was kind of the experience that really propelled me to apply to grad school.”

 She said when she heard there was a palliative care fellowship at Fordham, “it just clicked.”

 “There are certain people who are lucky enough to not be facing this right now, but we all face this; there’s suffering for all of us in life, there’s death at some point for ourselves and for people that we love,” she said.
 “For me, getting to come here every day, I get to be really intimate with that and it takes away a lot of my fear.”

 What Is Palliative Care?

 The World Health Organization today defines palliative care as a health care “approach that improves the quality of life of patients and their families facing problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”